Greatest Rap Albums of All Time

 Fan FAQs

-Why do fans continuously celebrate Life After Death?
+Why do fans keep coming back to Life After Death?

-What makes The Miseducation of Lauryn Hill resonate so much with fans?
+What makes The Miseducation of Lauryn Hill so beloved by fans?

-Why is the matchup between Life After Death and The Miseducation of Lauryn Hill so close in the Greatest Rap Albums league?
+Why is the matchup between Life After Death and The Miseducation of Lauryn Hill so close?